Custodian Property Income REIT plc: Share Buyback

 Share Buyback

-Custodian Property Income REIT (LSE: CREI), which seeks to deliver a strong income return by investing in a diversified portfolio of smaller regional properties across the UK, announces that yesterday it purchased 66,000 ordinary shares of 1 pence each in the capital of the Company (“the Shares”).
-The Shares were acquired at 80.6 pence per share for aggregate consideration of £53,189 (plus costs and expenses) and will be held in treasury.
+Custodian Property Income REIT (LSE: CREI), which seeks to deliver a strong income return by investing in a diversified portfolio of smaller regional properties across the UK, announces that on 7 November 2025 it purchased 54,141 ordinary shares of 1 pence each in the capital of the Company (“the Shares”).
+The Shares were acquired at 80.1 pence per share for aggregate consideration of £43,356 (plus costs and expenses) and will be held in treasury.
 This transaction was executed under the irrevocable, non-discretionary share buyback programme (“the Programme”) announced on 17 July 2025 which instructs Deutsche Numis to operate the Programme independently during closed periods.

 - Ends -